Environmental, Social and

 Cryoport uses an outside Center for Internet Security (CIS) assessment firm to evaluate our data security controls in an effort to protect our businesses and secure the information of our employees and customers.
 The CIS evaluation process utilizes the CIS’ Critical Security Controls Capability Maturity Model Integration (CMMI) methodology, and is an ongoing initiative used to continuously improve the CMMI rating for the Company.

 Our customers rely on Cryoport to securely and reliably deliver temperature-controlled supply chain solutions globally, including providing a secure online portal for order entry, tracking, condition monitoring, and for the retrieval of historic information.
 Protecting the privacy of our customers and suppliers is essential to maintaining their trust, and we take a proactive approach to safeguard all data and ensure a secure environment.
 With the increasing presence and sophistication of online threats, we strive for continuous improvements that aim to protect our business and our customers.
 We regularly review our technology, policies, and practices to maintain compliance with all relevant global regulations.
 We do not sell customers’ data to third parties.
-Additionally, Cryoport employees with a computer are required to complete a annual online training courses on information security and data privacy.
-The courses addresses a range of topics related to information security and data privacy, including awareness regarding social engineering and cybercrimes, protecting the workplace, and protecting data.
+Additionally, Cryoport employees with a computer are required to complete an annual online training courses on information security and data privacy.
+The courses address a range of topics related to information security and data privacy, including awareness regarding social engineering and cybercrimes, protecting the workplace, and protecting data.

 Code Of Ethics